🩺 THIS WEEK IN EM

 SGA vs. ETI in OHCA: AIRWAYS-2

-Bottom line: SGAs are equivalent to ETI for OHCA outcomes.
-Choose the device that minimizes CPR interruption and keeps your team moving.
+Bottom line: Supraglottic airway devices are equivalent to tracheal intubation for OHCA outcomes — choose the device that minimizes CPR interruption and gets your team working smoothly together.

-Next week: Are we still drowning our sepsis patients?
-CLOVERS and PLUS trials, antibiotic timing, and steroids in septic shock.
+• Sepsis fluid resuscitation: Are we still drowning our patients?
+The CLOVERS and PLUS trials weigh in

 The Hallway Consult is built for EM clinicians who want the useful version of the literature.
 Forward it to a colleague if it helped.